 Exacting Justice.
 Book 1 of the De La Cruz Case Files.
 Now Available in trade paperback and e-book from Down & Out Books.
 Down&OutBooks/Exacting_Justice

-Also available from Amazon, Barnes & Noble, IndieBound, iTunes, Kobo,
+Also available from Amazon, Barnes & Noble, IndieBound, iTunes, Kobo, and Play

 An unknown killer is waging a war on drugs.
 The murders are horrendous